-Inside: Math games for preschoolers are a great way to teach and reinforce basic math concepts.
-Here is a simple ten frame game (with free printable).
-It’s a great hands on math activity that kids love to play.
+Math games for preschoolers are a great way to teach and reinforce basic math concepts.
+Here is a simple ten-frame game (with free printable).
+It’s a great hands-on math activity that kids love to play.

-- Spinner: The game can be played with a die, but I prefer to use a 1-3 game spinner.
-Click HERE to download a free printable spinner.
-You need 1 spinner for each group of kids.
+- Printable Spinner: The game can be played with a die, but I prefer to use a 1-3 game spinner.

 - Counters: You will also need ten counters for each ten frame.
-Use anything for your counters…..coins, little people, bottle caps, legos, unifix cubes, poker chips, little erasers…..
+Use anything for your counters…..coins, little people, bottle caps, building bricks, counting cubes, poker chips, little erasers…..

-If you use my printable ten frame and game spinner from above, you can customize them however you wish.
-For me….making a homemade math game is lots of fun!
+If you use my printable ten-frame and game spinner from above, you can customize them however you wish.
+I love making homemade learning games!

 How to Play

 Give each child in the group a ten-frame and 10 counters.
 Use one spinner for the group.
 Each child takes a turn spinning the spinner, naming the numeral spun, and adding the appropriate number of counters to their ten-frame.